Rostock Max Extruder v2

 thingiverse

-This is an updated version of my extruder.
-This version uses a 3mm screw to mount the bearing to the lever arm.
-It's much stronger and will last forever.
-After experiencing a very, very high failure rate when printing Ninjaflex, I decided to go look for a solution.
-That's when I came across the extruder made by Singh336.
-It was good extruder indeed and I was able to successfully print both Ninjaflex and TPU.
-But, when I tried a TPE 80A filament, it jammed in the extruder the same way NInjaflex does with the stock EZStruder.
-TPE 80A is softer and more flexable than Ninjaflex I felt there were also a few deficiencies in Singh336's extruder so I decided to create my own.
-While mine is created from scratch, it is heavily based on the design by Singh336.
+This is an upgraded version of my extruder.
+This version uses a 3mm screw to attach the bearing to the lever arm, making it much stronger and virtually indestructible.
+After experiencing a very high failure rate when printing Ninjaflex, I decided to find a solution.
+That's when I stumbled upon Singh336's extruder, which was actually quite good and allowed me to successfully print both Ninjaflex and TPU.
+However, when I tried to print with TPE 80A filament, it jammed in the extruder just like Ninjalflex does with the stock EZStruder.
+TPE 80A is softer and more flexible than Ninjaflex.
+I noticed a few shortcomings in Singh336's extruder, so I decided to create my own from scratch.
+While mine is heavily based on the design by Singh336, it has several key improvements.
 Benefits: The lever arm won't twist like the stock lever arm.
-The Knob has a flattened spot to perfectly fit the stepper shaft.
-It has a mount.
+The knob has a flattened spot that perfectly fits the stepper shaft.
+It comes with a mount for easy installation.
 The feeder hole is closer and better aligned with the hob roller and bearing.
-The spring block is closer to the lever providing a more compressed spring and increased pressure on filament.
-The filament entry is taller and funnel shaped making it much easier to insert filament.
+The spring block is positioned closer to the lever, providing a more compressed spring and increased pressure on filament.
+The filament entry is taller and funnel-shaped, making it much easier to insert filament.
 All parts can be printed without supports.
-Suggestions: The lever arm must be strong and stiff.
-I recommend a high infill setting with honeycomb pattern..
-The knob is a very tight fight and may require a little bit of filing to get it on.
-Use an 8mm socket and screwdriver style handle to screw the pressure fitting into the hole.
-Hardware: 3 - M3 x 8mm screws (mounting extruder to stepper motor) 1 - M3 X 25mm screw(mounting extruder through lever arm to stepper motor) 1 - M3 x 16mm screw (for mounting bearing onto lever arm) 5 - M3 washers 1 - M3 nut (for mounting bearing onto lever arm) 2 - #6 X 1.5 inch screws (for mounting.
-Or just reuse the original screws, but they are a bit long) 2 - #6 locknuts (can re-use original locknuts) 1 - 3x10x4 mm bearing (just re-use the original bearing from the lever arm) Addtional note: While I've had a 100% success rate with Ninjaflex and TPU filaments. printing with TPE 80A is still a challenge and I do get failures with that very soft filament.
-Then again, it's just tough to use filament that soft with a bowden tube setup anyways.
+Suggestions: To ensure the lever arm remains strong and stiff, I recommend using a high infill setting with a honeycomb pattern.
+The knob may require some filing to fit snugly onto the stepper shaft.
+Use an 8mm socket and screwdriver style handle to secure the pressure fitting into place.
+Hardware: 3 - M3 x 8mm screws (mounting extruder to stepper motor) 1 - M3 X 25mm screw(mounting extruder through lever arm to stepper motor) 1 - M3 x 16mm screw (for mounting bearing onto lever arm) 5 - M3 washers 1 - M3 nut (for mounting bearing onto lever arm) 2 - #6 X 1.5 inch screws (for mounting) 2 - #6 locknuts (can re-use original locknuts) 1 - 3x10x4 mm bearing (just re-use the original bearing from the lever arm) Additional note: While I've had a 100% success rate with Ninjaflex and TPU filaments, printing with TPE 80A is still a challenge for me.
+It's just tough to use filament that soft with a bowden tube setup.

 Download Model from thingiverse